 Ten Connecticut towns are offering Tai Ji Quan: Moving for Better Balance® through the CT Healthy Living Collective.
 Thanks to a grant from the North Central Area Agency on Aging, the ten-town collaborative is able to offset instructor costs and offer the TJQMBB fall prevention program in their communities.
 Connecticut Community Care acted as the lead agency to successfully apply for the grant.

-Connecticut, through the Department of Rehabilitation Services - State Unit on Aging (DORS-SUA) and the North Central Area Agency on Aging, is among several Eastern states partnering with the Dartmouth Centers on Health & Aging.
-As part of this initiative, Dartmouth is helping to build TJQMBB capacity by offering instructor trainings and follow-up technical assistance at no cost to states.
+Connecticut, through the Department of Aging and Disability Services (ADS) and the North Central Area Agency on Aging, is among several Eastern states partnering with the Dartmouth Centers on Health & Aging.
+As part of this initiative, Dartmouth is helping to build TJQMBB capacity by offering instructor training and follow-up technical assistance at no cost to states.

 If your agency, healthcare center or town is interested in having an exercise/fitness instructor, or PT or OT trained in TJQMBB, the Dartmouth Centers on Healthy and Aging will be offering free two-day instructor training.
-For more information on the training requirements or to register, contact Sarah Gauger at the Department of Rehabilitation Services – State Unit on Aging or the CT Healthy Living Collective.
+For more information on the training requirements or to register, contact Sarah Gauger at the Department of Aging and Disability Services or the CT Healthy Living Collective.